hangrybear666/07-devops-bootcamp__docker/README.md

 1. To run a local mysql docker container, mysqlp phpadmin container and a native java spring application locally

-	NOTE: If you are running this on a remote host from the get go, you first have to create `target_dir/exercises/` on your remote host via ssh, then recursively copy the `exercises/` folder to your remote via `scp -r exercises root@REMOTE_ADDRESS:~/target_dir/exercises` and you also have to change const HOST = "localhost" to your remote ip address in `exercises/src/main/resources/static/index.html` !
+	NOTE: If you are running this on a remote host from the get go, you first have to create `target_dir/exercises/` on your remote host via ssh, then recursively copy the `exercises/` folder to your remote via `scp -r exercises root@REMOTE_ADDRESS:~/target_dir/exercises` and you also have to change const HOST = "xxx" to your remote ip address in `exercises/src/main/resources/static/index.html` !

+	a.
+If you want to run the java app on localhost, set const HOST = "localhost" in `exercises/src/main/resources/static/index.html`

 	```
 	cd exercises